Director General of the National Investigation Agency

-The director general of the National Investigation Agency (DG NIA) is the head of the National Investigation Agency (NIA), an Indian federal counter-terrorism law enforcement agency.
+The Director General of the National Investigation Agency (DG NIA) is the head of the National Investigation Agency (NIA), which is India's principal counterterrorism law enforcement and investigative agency.
 The NIA was formed after passing National Investigation Agency Act, 2008 during the UPA government, when 26/11 attacks in Mumbai took place.
 The director falls under the supervision of the Ministry of Home Affairs.

 Background

 After the Pakistani-based Islamic militant group Lashkar-e-Taiba were conducted a series of terrorist attacks in November 2008 at Mumbai, Prime Minister Manmohan Singh said in an all-party conference declared that legal framework would be strengthened in the battle against terrorism and a federal anti-terrorist intelligence and investigation agency will be set up soon to co-ordinate action against terrorism.

 Later laws such as Unlawful Activities (Prevention) Act were amended, and the National Investigation Agency Act, 2008 was passed.
 The NIA was formed in January 2009.